TidierOrg/TidierPlots.jl/README.md

 - Option 3: `aes` function, julia-style columns, e.g. `aes(x = :x, y = :y)`
 - Option 4: `aes` function, strings for columns, e.g. `aes(x = "x", y = "y")`

+## Display Options

+Use the function `TidierPlots_set(option::String, value::Bool)` to control display options.
+The following options are supported:

+- "plot_show" (default true).
+Enables `ggplot`-like behaviour where plots are displayed when created.
+- "plot_pluto" (default true).
+Same as above, but for Pluto.jl notebooks.
+- "plot_log" (default true).
+Prints a text summary of the properties of the ggplot

 ## Examples

 Let's make some plots using the Palmer Penguins data from `PalmerPenguins.jl`: